Digital Breast Tomosynthesis and Breast Cancer Screening

 What is digital breast tomosynthesis?

 Digital breast tomosynthesis (DBT) is a new technology that can help improve the radiologist’s ability to diagnose your breast cancer.
 DBT is also known as 3D mammography because it uses a series of two-dimensional images to build a three-dimensional image of the breast.
 DBT was approved by the Food and Drug Administration (FDA) in 2011 and may become the new gold standard in breast imaging, especially for women with dense breasts.

 What are the advantages of digital breast tomosynthesis?

 DBT is especially useful in examining dense breasts and can improve the radiologist’s ability to find breast cancer.
 In addition, DBT offers these advantages:

-- Enables the doctor to more accurately locate where the abnormality is in the breast;
+- Enables the healthcare provider to more accurately locate where the abnormality is in the breast.

 - May help reduce long-term anxiety while awaiting test results.